Published on May 1st, 2019 and Updated on June 29th, 2021

 DNA-based Gender Test

-Instead of using a urine test to determine gender of the baby, you can use a DNA-based gender predictor tests use cell-free fetal DNA (cffDNA) collected from a sample of mom’s blood to determine gender.
+Instead of using a urine test to determine gender of the baby, you can use a DNA-based gender test.
+DNA-based gender prediction tests use cell-free fetal DNA (cffDNA) collected from a sample of mom’s blood to determine gender.
 The technology has been discovered in the 90’s and published in numerous studies, such as one released in the Avicenna Journal of Medical Biotechnology which determined fetal sex with cffDNA from blood samples of moms in their 6th to 10th week of pregnancy.

 Are You Ready to Experience the Difference?